Hesperian Health Guides

 An IUD is a small device made of plastic that is put inside the womb to prevent pregnancy.
 The copper IUD prevents pregnancy for up to 12 years.
 Hormonal IUDs (Mirena and others) prevent pregnancy for 3 to 7 years, depending on the amount of hormone they contain.
 Once an IUD is put in, it stays inside the womb until it is taken out by a trained person.
 Chapter 21 explains more about IUDs and how to insert and remove them.

-• The IUD does not protect against HIV or other STIs.
-If a woman already has an STI when an IUD is inserted, that infection can spread to her womb.
+- If a woman has chlamydia or gonorrhea when an IUD is inserted, the infection can spread to her womb.
 Womb infection can lead to infertility or other serious health problems.
+Make sure these infections are treated before having an IUD inserted.

 WARNING!
 A woman with an IUD should get medical help if any of these danger signs appear:

-• late or missed monthly bleeding or unusual spotting between monthly bleeding
+- late or missed monthly bleeding

-First she should wash her hands.
+First, she should wash her hands.
 Then she should reach into the vagina with 2 fingers and feel for the strings of the IUD.
 They should be the same length each month.

-Abstinence and sex that doesn’t cause pregnancy
+Abstinence and sex that does not cause pregnancy

 There are many ways to have sex that do not cause pregnancy.
 Oral sex (mouth on genitals) and sexual touch (touching the genitals or other parts of the body) are both sexual activities that many people enjoy.
 They have very low risk of passing HIV and other STIs and they cannot cause pregnancy.
 Anal sex also cannot cause pregnancy, although it is much more likely than vaginal sex to pass HIV and other STIs.

 Abstinence means avoiding all sex that can cause pregnancy (sex with a penis inside a vagina).
 Abstinence is the surest way to prevent pregnancy, and can be a good way to reduce the risk of HIV and other STIs.
-However, in practice it can be difficult to achieve.
+However, in practice it can be difficult to maintain.

-In the first 6 months after birth, most women who breastfeed do not release eggs from their ovaries, and so they cannot get pregnant when they have sex.
-Women usually do not get pregnant if they are breastfeeding as often as the baby wants, including at night, and:
+In the first 6 months after birth, most women who breastfeed do not release eggs from their ovaries, which means they cannot get pregnant when they have sex.

-1. the baby is less than 6 months old, and
+- the baby is less than 6 months old, and

-2. the woman has not had any monthly bleeding since giving birth, and
+- the woman has not had any monthly bleeding since giving birth, and

-3. the woman is giving the baby only breast milk.
+- the woman is giving the baby only breast milk.

 The woman can easily get pregnant if she is giving the baby formula, water, or other drinks.
 She may get pregnant if the baby goes longer than 6 hours between breastfeeding times.